Skip to content

 With the right support and motivation, breaking free from opioid addiction is possible

-Affect’s app uses gamification and rewards to stimulate the brain, proven by neuroscience to help break difficult addictions
+Affect’s app uses rewards to stimulate the brain, proven by science to help break difficult addictions

-Opioids come in various forms, each with unique properties and risks.
+• Opioids come in various forms, each with unique properties and risks.
 Understanding the differences between prescription pain medications, heroin, fentanyl, and other opioids is crucial in addressing addiction and its consequences.
-Below is an overview of the main types of opioids, highlighting their specific characteristics and dangers.

 Prescription opioids, such as oxycodone, hydrocodone, and morphine, are often prescribed for pain relief but carry a high risk of addiction.
 These medications can create dependency even when taken as directed.